searceinc/RStoolKit/README.md

 ## Scheduled Report via Lambda:

-If you want run this health check on every week or some particular frequency, you can use AWS Lambda to run this health check and send the report over the email with SES.
-We have created a **CloudFormation** template to create this lambda function.
+If you want to run this health check every week or some particular frequency, you can use AWS Lambda to run this health check and send the report over the email with SES.
+We have created a CloudFormation template to create this lambda function.
 RedShift and SES details can be passed through the Lambda environment variables.
 Please follow the below instructions to deploy this.

 ### Changes in RedShift: